The new and rejuvenated Paphos Old Town is a must-visit when in town! Let me show you why and how to make the most out of your trip.

 Paphos Old Town Market

-The Paphos Old Town street market is exactly what you would expect.
-A selection of hand-crafted local products like soaps, fabrics, and crafts.
-Mixed in with souvenirs and garish ornaments to remember your trip to Cyprus.
+The Paphos Old Town market is exactly what you would expect.
+You’ll find a selection of hand-crafted local products like soaps, fabrics, and crafts, mixed in with souvenirs and garish ornaments to remember your trip to Cyprus.

-We have a tradition to buy a Christmas bauble from every place we can and this is exactly the type of place we would be looking for.
+We have a tradition to buy a Christmas bauble from every place we can and the Old Town market in Paphos is exactly the type of place we would be looking for.

 This is also where you will find some of the most reasonable prices in all of Paphos for this sort of thing.